 For example, a cheaper hotel room or Airbnb outside of the historic center in both Rome and Milan (Southern vs Northern Italy) will typically cost around the same.

-On the other hand, if you’re looking to stay in more of a rural and remote area of Northern Italy, you’ll be paying much less in Northern Italy vs Southern Italy if you’re planning on visiting the capital of the Amalfi Coast, in Positano.
+On the other hand, if you’re looking to stay in more of a rural and remote area of Northern Italy, you’ll be paying much less in the north vs the south if you’re planning on visiting the capital of the Amalfi Coast, in Positano.

-The same also follows for both transportation and activities, typically being a pattern when comparing city Italy vs rural Italy.
+The same also follows for both transportation and activities, typically being a pattern when comparing city Italy over rural Italy.

 Cuisine